ANSWER: Craig Berry says that

 Once they found a few homes they liked, the couple contacted a real estate agent about seeing the properties.
 The agent asked if they had a mortgage pre-approval letter.
-John and Linda assured their agent that their credit and finances were impeccable, everything was in order, and there would be no problems.
+John and Linda assured their agent that they were not going to contact a lender first--their credit and finances were impeccable, everything was in order, and there would be no problems.

 To add injury to insult, John and Linda discovered that their finances were not as “impeccable” as they’d believed.

-John and Linda were embarrassed and disheartened to find out that their purchasing power was only about 80 percent of what they’d expected.
+John and Linda were embarrassed and disheartened.
 That’s why it’s smart to shop for money, then shop for houses.